coldshrine/study-notes/books/effective-java.md

 To document your API properly, you must precede every exported class, interface, constructor, method, and field declaration with a doc comments.

 The doc comment for a method should describe succinctly the contract between the method and its client.

+Doc comments should be readable both in the source code and in the generated documentation.